Quickstart — Agentuity Documentation

 export default agent;

-Update the route to use the stream() handler:
+Update the route to return the agent stream:

 import chat from '@agent/chat/agent';